guilhemmarchand/trackme/docs/rest_api_reference.rst

 - ``"maintenance_duration": integer``

-OPTIONAL: the duration of the maintenance window in seconds, if unspecified and maintenance_mode_end is not specified either, defaults to now plus 24 hours
+Optional, the duration of the maintenance window in seconds, if unspecified and maintenance_mode_end is not specified either, defaults to now plus 24 hours

 - ``"maintenance_mode_end": integer``

-OPTIONAL: the date time in epochtime format for the end of the maintenance window, it is overriden by maintenance_duration if specified, defaults to now plus 24 hours if not specified and maintenance_duration is not specified
+Optional, the date time in epochtime format for the end of the maintenance window, it is overriden by maintenance_duration if specified, defaults to now plus 24 hours if not specified and maintenance_duration is not specified

 - ``"maintenance_mode_start": integer``

-OPTIONAL: the date time in epochtime format for the start of the maintennce window, defaults to now if not specified
+Optional, the date time in epochtime format for the start of the maintennce window, defaults to now if not specified

 - ``"update_comment": string``

-OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update
+Optional, a comment for the update, comments are added to the audit record, if unset will be defined to: API update

 **Immediately start a maintenance window for 24 hours:**